-- KD-CAAP clinical trial a brief introduction to the KD-CAAP clinical trial with access to further information and useful patient resources. - Spotting Zebras Overcoming the challenges of Kawasaki Disease diagnosis - A clinician information guide produced based on a RCPCH training webinar, given by Professor Robert Tulloh and Professor Paul Brogan. - NICE guidance for fever in under 5s The November 2019 guidance is based on the evidence reviewed by, and experience of, the appointed NICE committee.
-The updated guidance urges doctors to be aware of the possibility of Kawasaki Disease in children with fever that has lasted 5 days or longer. - Clinician Q&A Following many of the discussions we have had with clinicians during events, conferences and webinars, we have put together some frequently asked questions which we hope you find helpful. - Myths and Facts sheet This "Myths and Facts" summary has been prepared for clinicians with input from Professor Robert Tulloh, internationally recognised expert in Kawasaki Disease. - Lifetime cardiovascular management of patients with previous Kawasaki Disease - This provides guidance on the long-term management of patients who have vascular complications of Kawasaki Disease and guidance on the emergency management of acute coronary complications. - Clinician & general awareness posters There are two different posters included in this pack one designed as a clinic resource and a Kawasaki Disease awareness poster, intended as a waiting room resource for patients.
+- Spotting Zebras Overcoming the challenges of Kawasaki Disease diagnosis A clinician information guide produced based on a RCPCH training webinar, given by Professor Robert Tulloh and Professor Paul Brogan. - NICE guidance for fever in under 5s The November 2019 guidance is based on the evidence reviewed by, and experience of, the appointed NICE committee.
+The updated guidance urges doctors to be aware of the possibility of Kawasaki Disease in children with fever that has lasted 5 days or longer. - Clinician Q&A Following many of the discussions we have had with clinicians during events, conferences and webinars, we have put together some frequently asked questions which we hope you find helpful. - Myths and Facts sheet This "Myths and Facts" summary has been prepared for clinicians with input from Professor Robert Tulloh, internationally recognised expert in Kawasaki Disease. - Lifetime cardiovascular management of patients with previous Kawasaki Disease This provides guidance on the long-term management of patients who have vascular complications of Kawasaki Disease and guidance on the emergency management of acute coronary complications. - Posters Clinician, general awareness and information for Black African and Black Caribbean families - There are three different posters included in this pack - one designed as a clinic resource, one Kawasaki Disease awareness poster, and one designed specifically for Black African and Black Caribbean families - all are intended as a waiting room resources for patients.